cbalan/go-stepflow-examples/kubernetes-controller/README.md

 # kubernetes-controller
 Sample process orchestrator powered by:
 - Kubernetes custom controller infrastructure to act as an api frontend and state persistent storage.
-- StepFlow library used to describe a multi step process.
+- StepFlow library used to describe a [multistep process](./internal/stepflow/sample).

 The custom controller [Reconcile](./internal/controller/sample_controller.go#L58) function is the integration point between Kubernetes infrastructure and StepFlow, where every reconciliation loop is progressing the StepFlow to the next step.